Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/customization.md

 ## Creating a New Page

-We're going to create something super simple, a Hello World page using the `layout` template described above:
+We're going to create a Hello World page using the `layout` template described above:

 ![alt text](https://konghq.com/wp-content/uploads/2018/03/screen-hello-world2.png "Hello World 2")